 If you’re considering a move, you don’t necessarily have to take out a home equity loan.
 Another option is to sell your current home and purchase a smaller one.

 What if you’re considering selling, but you don’t necessarily want to leave the home you love?
 With a sale-leaseback, you don’t have to.
-Instead, you sell your house to a company like EasyKnock—but you don’t have to pack and move.
-Instead, you can stay in your home for as long as you like.
+Instead, you sell your house to a company—but you don’t have to pack and move.
 You just have to pay a monthly agreed-upon lease.

 Even after retirement, your house can work to your advantage.
 With a home equity loan, you can get the money you need to improve upon your home, consolidate any remaining debts you might have, or finance a larger purchase.
-No matter what your needs, make sure to do your homework and ensure it’s the right financial move for you.
+No matter what your needs, make sure to do your homework and talk to a financial advisor to ensure it’s the right financial move for you.